astral-sh/uv/docs/concepts/tools.md

 Tools are Python packages that provide command-line interfaces.
 Tools can be invoked without installation using `uvx`, in which case their dependencies are installed in a temporary virtual environment isolated from the current project.
-Alternatively, tools can be installed with `uv tool install`, in which case their executables are placed in the `PATH` — an isolated virtual environment is still used but it is not treated as disposable.
+Tools can also be installed with `uv tool install`, in which case their executables are [available on the `PATH`](#the-path) — an isolated virtual environment is still used but it is not treated as disposable.

 !!! note